§ 901 Purpose.

 (13) "Investigation" shall mean the collection of evidence in response to a report of abuse, neglect, or risk of maltreatment by a person responsible for that child's care, custody or control in order to determine if a child has been abused, neglected, or is at risk of maltreatment.
 The Division shall develop protocols for its investigations that focus on ensuring the well-being and safety of the child.
 The Division may conduct an investigation in response to any report of abuse, neglect, or risk of maltreatment but shall conduct an investigation as enumerated under § 906(e)(3) of this title.

-(14) "Investigation Coordinator" shall mean a Department employee, appointed by the Secretary, who is responsible for tracking each reported case of alleged child abuse or neglect, and monitoring within the Department's multidisciplinary tracking system each case involving the death of, or serious injury to, a child, or allegations of sexual abuse of a child, from inception to final criminal and civil disposition.
+(14) "Investigation Coordinator" shall mean a Department employee, appointed by the Secretary, who is authorized to independently track each reported case of alleged child abuse or neglect within the Department's internal information system and who is responsible for monitoring each reported case involving the death of, serious physical injury to, or allegations of sexual abuse of a child from inception to final criminal and civil disposition.

 (15) "Multidisciplinary tracking system" shall mean an electronic system which the Investigation Coordinator utilizes to track and monitor each case involving the death of, or serious injury to, a child, or allegations of sexual abuse of a child, from inception to final criminal and civil disposition.